-Leon Hutton is an adjunct instructor with the Metropolitan School of Professional Studies, teaching Managerial Decision Making: Finance and Budgeting (MBU 652) for the past four years.
+Leon Hutton is an adjunct instructor with the Metropolitan School of Professional Studies, teaching Managerial Decision Making: Finance and Budgeting (MBU 652).
 He has over 40 years of federal financial management experience, including 20 years in the US Army as a Finance Officer, and 20 years as a career civil servant.
-Leon’s is also an adjunct at other area universities, and brings almost 35 years of teaching experience at both the graduate and undergraduate level, and with classroom and online formats.
+Leon’s is also an adjunct at other area universities and brings almost 35 years of teaching experience at both the graduate and undergraduate level and with classroom and online formats.

-After retiring from the Army, Leon held financial management positions in two Inspector General Offices (the Small Business Administration, and the Department of Energy) and also worked for the Transportation Security Administration and US Coast Guard.
+After retiring from the Army, Leon held financial management positions in two Inspector General Offices (the Small Business Administration, and the Department of Energy).
+He also worked for the Transportation Security Administration and US Coast Guard.
 He is presently the deputy financial management division chief with the Office of the Chief Financial Officer, US Citizenship and Immigrations Agency.

 Leon is licensed in Virginia as a Certified Public Accountant and a Certified Government Financial Manager.
-He holds degrees in business (MBA, BBA) and is a doctoral student majoring in accounting, with research interests in the mitigating effects of internal controls on fraud, for small, veteran-owned businesses.
+He holds degrees in business (DBA, MBA, BBA), with research interests in the mitigating effects of internal controls on fraud, for veteran-owned small businesses.